Fructose: Fructose digestion and absorption in humans

 Fructose exists in foods either as a monosaccharide (free fructose) or as a unit of a disaccharide (sucrose).
-Free fructose is absorbed directly by the intestine.
+Free fructose is a ketonic simple sugar and one of the three dietary monosaccharides absorbed directly by the intestine.
 When fructose is consumed in the form of sucrose, it is digested (broken down) and then absorbed as free fructose.
 As sucrose comes into contact with the membrane of the small intestine, the enzyme sucrase catalyzes the cleavage of sucrose to yield one glucose unit and one fructose unit, which are then each absorbed.
 After absorption, it enters the hepatic portal vein and is directed toward the liver.

 The mechanism of fructose absorption in the small intestine is not completely understood.
 Some evidence suggests active transport, because fructose uptake has been shown to occur against a concentration gradient.
 However, the majority of research supports the claim that fructose absorption occurs on the mucosal membrane via facilitated transport involving GLUT5 transport proteins.
 Since the concentration of fructose is higher in the lumen, fructose is able to flow down a concentration gradient into the enterocytes, assisted by transport proteins.
 Fructose may be transported out of the enterocyte across the basolateral membrane by either GLUT2 or GLUT5, although the GLUT2 transporter has a greater capacity for transporting fructose, and, therefore, the majority of fructose is transported out of the enterocyte through GLUT2.

 Capacity and rate of absorption

 The absorption capacity for fructose in monosaccharide form ranges from less than 5 g to 50 g (per individual serving) and adapts with changes in dietary fructose intake.
 Studies show the greatest absorption rate occurs when glucose and fructose are administered in equal quantities.
 When fructose is ingested as part of the disaccharide sucrose, absorption capacity is much higher because fructose exists in a 1:1 ratio with glucose.
 It appears that the GLUT5 transfer rate may be saturated at low levels, and absorption is increased through joint absorption with glucose.
 One proposed mechanism for this phenomenon is a glucose-dependent cotransport of fructose.

 In addition, fructose transfer activity increases with dietary fructose intake.
 The presence of fructose in the lumen causes increased mRNA transcription of GLUT5, leading to increased transport proteins.
-High-fructose diets (>2.4 g/kg body wt) increase transport proteins within three days of intake.
+High-fructose diets (>2.4 g/kg body wt) increase the transport proteins within three days of intake.